plone/documentation/docs/backend/schemas.md

     street_address = schema.TextLine(title=_(u"Address"), default=u"")
 ```

-This schema can be used in {ref}`classic-ui-forms-label` and  concrete persistent class which uses this data model.
-We
+This schema can be used in {ref}`classic-ui-forms-label` and Dexterity {ref}`backend-content-types-label` data models.

+## Advanced

-can use this class to store data based on our model definition in the ZODB
+We can use this class to store data based on our model definition in the ZODB
 database.

 We use `zope.schema.fieldproperty.FieldProperty` to bind